Welcome to Leaseable!

 Sick Leave: If you’re under the weather, do us all a favor and stay home.
 And don’t worry – you’ll still get paid.

 Parental Leave: We offer parental leave for biological and adoptive dads or moms, of homo sapiens.
-We love dogs too, but gotta keep things real.
+We love dogs and cats too, but gotta keep things real.
 Employees get up to 12 weeks paid and/or unpaid time off, negotiated with their manager, within one year from birth or adoption date with the following guidelines:

 3 weeks paid time off